-The Tineco Pure One S12 is one of our favourite vacuum cleaners, offering a combination of a sleek design, lightweight body a range of easy-to-swap accessories.
-The vacuum cleaner also stands out due to the inclusion of trigger activation, allowing you to easily turn the vac off and on mid-clean to save battery life where you can, and there’s also a lock for those that don’t get on with it.
+The Tineco Pure One S12 is one of our favourite vacuum cleaners, offering a combination of sleek design, a lightweight body and a range of easy-to-swap accessories.
+It also stands out for its trigger activation system, which allows you to easily turn the vac off and on mid-clean to save battery life.
+There’s also a trigger lock, in case you don’t get on with it.

-But, of course, it’s the cleaning performance that really matters, and the Pure One S12 generally excels in that department too.
+But it’s the cleaning performance that really matters, and the Pure One S12 excels in that department as well.
 The motorised brush head is compatible with both carpet and hardwood floors, helping to get up ingrained dirt and hairs - but that’s not the best part.

-With two removable batteries offering a combined 100 minutes of use during auto mode, it should be more than enough to clean most homes, and the included accessories allow you to tackle just about any environment.
+With two removable batteries offering a combined 100 minutes of use during auto mode, it should be more than enough to clean most homes, and the accessories included will allow you to tackle just about any environment.

-Admittedly it is one of the more premium options on the market, and certainly in our chart, but you really do get what you pay for with the Pure One S12.
+Admittedly, it is a premium option, but you really do get what you pay for when you buy the Pure One S12.